Mooli Parantha – Punjabi Radish stuffed flatbread

 Mooli (Hindi) or radishes have a pungent taste and smell which makes it one of the most avoided vegetables, at least in India.
 It is prepared as a sabzi (veggie preparation) and served with roti or chapati.
 Many people object to eating mooli because of the smell and the flatulence it causes.
 Despite this, eating radishes is healthy, and nutritious and is rich in vitamin C, vitamin B6, magnesium, phosphorus, iron and calcium.
 Mooli Paratha is perfect to consume if you’re not a big fan of radishes because trust me, you won’t even realise these parathas have radishes in them.

-For this recipe, we are going to use white radishes.
-You can also use daikon radishes if you find them.
+For this recipe, we are going to use white radishes, but you can also use daikon radishes if you find them.

-How to make Mooli Paratha? (tips and tricks)
+How to make Mooli Parantha? (tips and tricks)

 Preparing the dough